zengkaipeng/EI338-Project/readme.md

 # README

-The project codes and reports of EI338, Shanghai Jiaotong University.
+The project codes and reports of EI338, 2020 Autumn, Shanghai Jiaotong University.